pingcap/docs-dm/en/faq.md

 ## In DM v2.0, why does the full import task fail if DM restarts during the task?

-In DM v2.0.1 and lower versions, if DM restarts before the full import completes, the bindings between upstream data sources and DM-worker nodes might change.
+In DM v2.0.1 and earlier versions, if DM restarts before the full import completes, the bindings between upstream data sources and DM-worker nodes might change.
 For example, it is possible that the intermediate data of the dump unit is on DM-worker node A but the load unit is run by DM-worker node B, thus causing the operation to fail.

 The following are two solutions to this issue: